aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/webextensionreference/_index.md

 ```

-the type of marketplace that the store attribute identifies.
+Gets the type of marketplace that the store attribute identifies.

 **Returns:**
 int